The Angel on the High Street

 “...and one woman, one vote as well”

-Well, I have never seen nor heard Agitators and Puritans and closet Royalists
+Well, I have never seen nor heard ex-Agitators and academics and merchants and Puritans and closet Royalists

 so united